AD1t12407/NutriScan/Readme.md

    or scan the QR using Expo Go
 4. Scan the QR code displayed in the terminal with Expo Go on your device to launch the app.

-## License

-MIT License

----

-This README now includes a mention of the History page under the **Features** section and in **Screenshots**.
-Let me know if you need further customization!# Nutriscan